-- 1. The written complaint must be filed with the District's complaint coordinator via-by letter, email, or the written complaint form.
+- The written complaint must be filed with the District's complaint coordinator via-by letter, email, or the written complaint form.
 The written complaint should include the name and contact information for the complainant, a description of the concern, and the student's name, if applicable.
 It is helpful if the written complaint also includes the names of any other parties involved, including witnesses; a description of efforts to resolve the concern; and suggestions for resolution.
 The complainant shall receive a written acknowledgement of receipt of the complaint within 5 days of submitting the written complaint.
-The District will recognize complaints in multiple formats: the written complaint form, letter, or through email. - 2.
+The District will recognize complaints in multiple formats: the written complaint form, letter, or through email [8].[9][10] - 2.
 In most situations, a District leader for the involved school, or the appropriate departmental supervisor, will be responsible for investigating and responding to the complaint at Step 1.
-The Superintendent may assign a different decision maker at Step 1 as appropriate. - 3.
-All formal complaints will receive a decision in writing that addresses each concern raised and contains reasons for the District's decision within 30 days of receipt of the complaint, unless the parties agree to extend the deadline.
-The resolution will include information about the next steps in the complaint process.
+The Superintendent may assign a different decision maker at Step 1 as appropriate. - All formal complaints will receive a decision in writing that addresses each concern raised and contains reasons for the District's decision within 30 days of receipt of the complaint, unless the parties agree to extend the deadline.
+The resolution will include information about the next steps in the complaint process[11]. - 4.
+PPS accepts confidential anonymous formal complaints concerning Division 22 matters by email at anonymouscomplaints@pps.net and phone at 503-916-3462.
+Those making complaints anonymously should provide as much information as possible when making the complaint.
+PPS will investigate any complaint, including anonymous complaints, as fully as it can[12].